Best English-Speaking Hospitals and Clinics in Tokyo [2024]

 Please note that though this is a small clinic focusing only on general medicines and not hospitalization or emergency services, they need a mention because they specialize in international medical transportation, which is available 24 hours, 7 days a week.

-International Health Care Clinic’s medical transportation services come in handy for any international patients who wish to get treatment in their home country or in any other country.
+International Health Care Clinic’s medical transportation services are useful for international patients who wish to get treatment in their home country or any other country.
 The clinic’s English-speaking staff arranges the travel in such cases, and their English-speaking staff escorts the patient for the travel with the required medical equipment.

 The International Health Care Clinic is centrally located in Shimbashi of Tokyo’s Minato wards, and it is a 4-minute walk from Shimbashi Station or a 5-minute walk from Uchisaiwaicho Station.